All Episodes

 If you're a swamp creature, imagine what a swamp is.

-I was in West Monroe, Louisiana, and I was hanging out with Willie Robertson, and I was hanging out with his father, and they wanted to they wanted to baptize me in a swamp in their backyard, and I'd watched the show before, and I know there are alligators in the swamp.
+I was in West Monroe, Louisiana, and I was hanging out with Willie Robertson, and I was hanging out with his father, and they wanted to baptize me in a swamp in their backyard.

-I accept Jesus Christ as my Lord and my savior, but not in a swamp.
+I accept Jesus Christ as my Lord and my Savior, but not in a swamp.

 But when you drain the swamp, then the ugly, dirty swamp creatures come out.

-Now, here's here's my message to the Democrats, and I don't mean the citizens of America.
+And I don't mean the citizens of America.

 I mean the rotten scoundrel Democrats and the liberals who tried to take our president down.

-I've had to endure for the last damn near four years of listening to them spout and trying to persuade the less-minded people uh of their agenda.
+I've had to endure for the last damn near four years of listening to them spout and trying to persuade the less-minded people of their agenda.

-Well, it's my turn, and you gave me my turn.
+Well, it's my turn and you gave me my turn.

 I've got the golden microphone now.